Mackinac Bridge: Engineering and construction

-Construction, staged using the 1939–41 causeway, took three and a half years (four summers, no winter construction) at a total cost of $100 million and the lives of five workers.
+Construction, staged using the 1939–1941 causeway, took three and a half years (four summers, no winter construction) at a total cost of $100 million and the lives of five workers.
 Contrary to popular belief, none of them are entombed in the bridge.
-It opened to traffic on schedule on November 1, 1957, and the ferry service was discontinued on the same day.
+It opened to traffic on schedule on November 1, 1957, and the ferry service ceased on the same day.
 The bridge was formally dedicated on June 25, 1958.